aiuta-com/android-sdk/docs/portal/Writerside/topics/Make-digital-try-on.md

 ## SKU Catalog items

-To implement generation with [Fashion Digital Try](https://developer.aiuta.com/products/digital-try-on) you should have `skuId` of the item, иy which we can determine which fitting needs to be done for the photo.
+To implement generation with [Aiuta Digital Try](https://developer.aiuta.com/products/digital-try-on) you should have `skuId` of the item, иy which we can determine which fitting needs to be done for the photo.

 Perhaps you already have a set of SKY with all the necessary meta information, then